John Tyler Caldwell was named Chancellor. He served until retiring in 1975. (Biography of John Caldwell)

 The commencement speaker was David E. Bell, director of the Agency for International Development at the U.S. State Department.
 Consolidated University President William Friday, Governor Terry Sanford, and Chancellor John Caldwell also gave remarks to the graduating class.
 Honorary degrees were awarded to George McMillan Darrow, Terry Sanford, Eli Sternberg, and Bertram Whittier Wells.

-The speaker was the Honorable Burley B. Mitchell, Jr., Chief Justice of the North Carolina Supreme Court.
+The speaker was the Honorable Burley B. Mitchell Jr., Chief Justice of the North Carolina Supreme Court.
 Megan Elizabeth Jones gave the Address to Fellow Graduates.
 Honorary degrees were awarded to Dr. Raymond H. Dawson (Doctor of Humane Letters) and Burley B. Mitchell, Jr. (Doctor of Humane Letters).
-Tribute was paid to former chancellor John Caldwell, who passed away in October of 1995.
+Tribute was paid to former Chancellor John Caldwell who passed away in October 1995.

 The commencement address was given by Chancellor John T. Caldwell.
 Remarks to the graduating class were also given by UNC President William Friday and Governor Dan K. Moore.
 Honorary degrees were awarded to David Stanton Coltrane, Verne Lester Harper, George Richard Herbert, Joseph Grant Knapp, and Francis Peter Worsley Winteringham.